 After you default on your car loan and the creditor repossesses the vehicle, it will usually sell the car, either through a private sale or at a public auction, to recoup what you owe.
 In many cases, the sale proceeds aren't enough to cover the remaining balance on the loan plus the lender's costs in repossessing the car.
 If that happens, you'll owe the difference, called the "deficiency."
 The creditor might then attempt to collect the deficiency balance from you.
 But under some circumstances, the creditor can't go after you for the deficiency.

-Some of those reasons include the following:
+Some of those reasons include:

 A car loan creditor must provide you with various, timely written notices, as well as give you the opportunity to exercise certain rights.
 If a creditor fails to give you a required written notice, then you might be able to challenge its claim for a deficiency judgment.
 Those written notices include:

 A creditor must sell the car in a commercially reasonable manner.
 It must also act in good faith while selling the car, meaning that the creditor must act honestly and fairly.
 It has to take reasonable steps to find buyers.
 A creditor must follow standard practices in your area concerning the resale of vehicles.
-It can't sell the car to a friend or relative in secret, junk a car that has value or fail to publicly advertise the auction.
+It can't sell the car to a friend or relative in secret, junk a car that has value, or fail to publicly advertise the auction.